4. Logging in

 Mac users must have XQuartz (standard application) installed in order to use XForwarding.

-Using FileZilla and DUOļƒ
+4.2.
+Using FileZilla and DUO

 If you use FileZilla (Windows users) for files transfer you will need to change your login type to interactive in FileZilla Site Manger settings.
 For exact instructions please see Filezilla Site Manger